Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 480 should theoretically be quite a bit faster than the GeForce GTX 560 Ti in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 480 should perform much faster than the GeForce GTX 560 Ti in general. (explain)

-Texel RateThe GeForce GTX 560 Ti will be quite a bit (more or less 25%) faster with regards to texture filtering than the GeForce GTX 480. (explain)
+Texel RateThe GeForce GTX 560 Ti will be much (about 25%) faster with regards to anisotropic filtering than the GeForce GTX 480. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 480 is superior to the GeForce GTX 560 Ti, by a large margin. (explain)
+Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 480 is superior to the GeForce GTX 560 Ti, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison